 Get the support you need

 A positive and realistic attitude towards your diabetes can help you manage it.
 Talk to others who have diabetes.
-Ask your local Canadian Diabetes Association branch about joining a peer-support group or taking part in an information session.
+Ask your local Diabetes Canada branch about joining a peer-support group or taking part in an information session.